odysseyindia/odyssey-tours/content/english/tim/itineraries/ajanta-and-ellora-extension/_index.md

         content: >-
           The Vivanta by Taj in Aurangabad is a low, sprawling white building with Mughal-style cupolas, arches, and even an onion-shaped dome.
-The hotel's rooms are set amongst lovingly landscaped and terraced lawns.
+The hotel’s rooms are set amongst lovingly landscaped and terraced lawns.
           The rooms are pleasantly appointed with all standard facilities.